Education Planning Tools

 How to get ready for your ed plan appointment:

-- Complete your onboarding via Self-Service under Orientation, Placement and Advising.
+- Complete your onboarding via Self-Service under the "Enrollment Checklist".

 - Create a list of questions ahead of time.